Okipa/laravel-utils-dotfiles/readme.md

     > | [destinationPath] | Yes | Specify a destination path for the pgsql dump |

 ### .utils/dump/
-- `importFromProd.sh` : import a production dump locally.
+- `importFromServer.sh` : import a production dump locally.
 - `prodToPreprod.sh` : execute a dump from the production and import it in the preprod.

 ### .utils/git/submodules/